Roomade: Carsten Höller: The Boudewijn Experiment, 2000–2001

 The Baudouin/Boudewijn Experiment took place in one of Belgium's most famous architectural landmarks: the Atomium.
 Built as the Belgian Pavilion for the 1958 World Fair in Brussels, the Atomium imitates the structure of an atom, and is made up of nine spheres connected by tubes.
 In the Brussels and European Conference Rooms, situated in the central sphere, a space was set up to accommodate 100 people who were invited to spend twenty-four hours in the space, stepping out of their usual, "productive" lives for one day.
-From 10.00 AM on 27 September until 10.00 AM on 28 September 2001, the space was closed to the outside world.
-Public access was denied, and the inhabitants were allowed to cease their normal activities.
-They didn't do nothing at all, and they did it collectively.
+From 10:00 AM on 27 September until 10:00 AM on 28 September 2001, the space was closed to the outside world.
 The necessary infrastructure such as furniture, food, sanitary installations and safety measures were provided.
 Though no particular programme or means of entertainment was suggested, participants were free to bring with them what they wished.
 Essentially, the experiment was an experience what happens when people are freed from their usual constraints and yet collectively confined to a particular space and time.
 The Baudouin/Boudewijn Experiment was not documented by means of film or video; the only "recordings" were the memories of the participants, and were disseminated through the stories they told after the event.
 The experiment was thus completely unscientific, since objectivity was not the aim.
 Rather, it was a unique opportunity to experience together the possibilities of escape from one's daily routine, to participate in a unique event with an unclear outcome.
 Those taking part in the experiment were following the example of the late H.M.
 Baudouin, King of Belgium, who was declared incapable of governing the country for twenty-four hours on 4 April 1990, and thus suspended his royal activities during this period.